EstradaLab-BiophotonicsGroup/Correlation-Analysis-Software/README.md

 Folders content description

-code/ Contains custom Python scripts for correlation data analysis.
+code_date/ Contains custom Python scripts for correlation data analysis updated on the date of the file.
 Authored by Natalia Philipp with contributions from Laura Estrada.

 exe/ Contains the executable file for performing correlation data analysis.